-Carol Sigelman, Psychology Department Chair
+Carol Sigelman, Psychological and Brain Sciences Department Chair

-Carol Sigelman, Psychology Department Chair
+Carol Sigelman, Psychological and Brain Sciences Department Chair

 The wishes of a recent BA graduate meshed perfectly with another part of our strategic plan (see “Anonymous Donor” story below).
 We are currently plotting how to use her generous gift to enhance undergraduate research and community service internship opportunities—hands on, skill-building experiences that will better position students for careers in research or professional practice.
 As part of the initiative, we will also add more career-related content to courses and offer more specialized career advising sessions.
 Notable here is a small Engaged Liberal Arts grant awarded this year by Columbian College to Drs.
 Cindy Rohrbeck and Christina Gee.
 They will use it to beef up career-preparation activities in Psyc 3170, Clinical Psychology—with help from the GW Career Center.